Manage Dashboard Settings

 - If a dashboard was created using a team-level API key, any team member can lock it.

-- If you want to edit a locked dashboard but lack the necessary permissions, you can duplicate a dashboard by clicking Make a copy in the dashboard
+- If you want to edit a locked dashboard but lack the necessary permissions, you can duplicate a dashboard by clicking Make a copy in the on-hover more actions menu in the dashboard list.

 Locking dashboards helps protect critical dashboards from accidental changes while still allowing team members to duplicate them when edits are needed.